dev-protocol/Unity-games/README.md

-# Awesome Unity Games 🎮
+# Unity Games 🎮
-A curated list of useful open-source [Unity](https://unity.com/ "Unity Game Engine") games in alphabetical order.
+A curated list of useful open-source games in alphabetical order.

 > **Warning**
 > Some projects might lack a license, or their licenses could be altered or removed.
 Therefore, it becomes essential to independently check and manage the licenses if you intend to use the content.